 Our ESR approach helps us and our clients to gradually enhance the implementation of key standards like the UN Guiding Principles on Human Rights and the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises.
-But beyond stimulating better environmental and social performance in our own portfolio, ING actively collaborates with other institutions, peers and regulators to address the environmental and social challenges we face:
+But beyond

 - ING and the Equator Principles (EPs): The EPs, an environmental and social risk management framework adopted by over 100 banks globally, were updated in 2019.
 The new version (EP4), has increased the scope to capture more project-related transactions.
 It contains new commitments on human rights, climate change, Indigenous people and biodiversity.
 ING, an active EP Association member, co-led the coordination of the EP4 update process.
 ING is a member of several working groups, including those on social risks, climate change and scope.
 ING also co-leads the capacity building and training working group, which resulted in the roll-out of an online EP learning tool to ING risk and front-office employees last year.
 The tool is used by other EP banks globally. - Dutch Banking Sector Agreement: We continued our engagement in Dutch multi-stakeholder platforms to implement the Dutch Banking Sector Agreement on International Responsible Business Conduct Regarding Human Rights.
 In 2018, we published our first human rights report in which we disclosed our saliency process and the human rights salient to ING child labour, forced labour and land-related community issues.
 In 2019, we published an update focused on our role as a corporate lender and the outcome of an exercise where we proactively engaged with 29 clients in human rights. - Thun Group: In the international arena, ING actively participates in the Thun Group, an informal group of bank representatives sharing expertise and experience to support the integration of the UN Guiding Principles on Business and Human Rights into the policies and practices of banks. - OECD: ING's active role in promoting and integrating human rights is reflected in our participation as a formal advisory member to the OECD on responsible business conduct in our sector.
-In 2019 the OECD published the Due Diligence for Responsible Corporate Lending and Securities

-Underwriting report, that provides a global environmental and social risk framework for financial institutions.
+In 2019 the OECD published the Due Diligence for Responsible Corporate Lending and Securities Underwriting report that provides a global environmental and social risk framework for financial institutions.
 We participate in the annual meetings for practitioners from financial institutions (export credit agencies, EP financial institutions, commercial banks, development institutions, etc.) organised by the OECD in Paris, enhancing knowledge sharing and collaboration.